ReToCode/knative-multitenancy/README.md

 # High level overview
 * The setup is enforcing `istio mTLS` while using `AuthorizationPolicies` to isolate workloads.
 * As `Knative` has different `data-paths` (via ingress-gateway, via activator, via ingress-gateway and activator or directly through the mesh) network isolation must be enforced on multiple places.
-* [peer-authentication](./config/peer-authentication.yaml) enforces `mTLS` on all relevant namespaces.
+* `PeerAuthentication` is used to enforce `mTLS` on all relevant namespaces.
-* [knative-local-gateway](./config/knative-local-gateway.yaml) patches the internal gateway to enforce `istio mTLS`.
+* `knative-local-gateway` is patched to enforce `istio mTLS`.
-* [authentication-policy-tenant-1](./config/authentication-policy-tenant-1.yaml) allows traffic to `tenant-1` namespace.
-* [authentication-policy-tenant-2](./config/authentication-policy-tenant-2.yaml) allows traffic to `tenant-2` namespace.
-* [authentication-policy-knative-serving](./config/authentication-policy-knative-serving.yaml) allows traffic to `knative-serving` namespace and holds tenancy filters based on `source namespaces` and target `hosts`.
+* `AuthorizationPolicy` are in place to only allow tenant traffic.
+The namespace `knative-serving` has additional rules that filter traffic based on `source namespaces` and `target hosts`.

 # Setup (K8S with Kind)